ALL OF THIS INFO WILL BE UPDATED FOR OUR 2026 EVENTS SOON! Check back later

 The Wahatoya Cup

-Anyone arriving for the Wahatoya Cup is extremely welcome to arrive early, enjoy the Spanish Peaks ride, maybe even warm your 100 mile horse up with an LD / Intro ride, and join us Wednesday night for the Whole Hog Hootenanny.
-Vet In will start at noon on Friday, and the ride meeting will be at 4pm, so that we can all retire early and get some rest.
+Anyone arriving for the Wahatoya Cup is extremely welcome to arrive early, enjoy the Spanish Peaks ride, maybe even warm your 100 mile horse up with an LD / Intro ride, and join us for the Hootenanny.
+Vet In will start at 11 on Friday, and the ride meeting will be at 4pm, so that we can all retire early and get some rest.
 To start, you must be vetted in by 4pm.
 Best Condition Judging will take place after your completion, and the Mimosa Awards Ceremony (buckles, Wahatoya Cup, and Kevin Myers Memorial Cup presentations) will start at 10am Sunday.

 For EMERGENCY info click here.